Small Business Lawyer Orlando | Luther Lanard Skip to Content

 Key Considerations When Selecting the Right Entity Type

-Choosing the right structure for your small business is a pivotal decision with far-reaching consequences.
-This choice significantly impacts various aspects of your business, including liability protection, tax obligations, and future growth potential.
+Choosing the right structure for your franchise is a pivotal decision with far-reaching consequences.
+This choice significantly impacts various aspects of your small business, including liability protection, tax obligations, and future growth potential.
 To ensure you select the optimal entity type, carefully consider the following key factors:

 • Liability Protection: Different entities offer varying degrees of liability protection, with some providing greater personal protection than others.